 Do I have prior explicit and verifiable permission (opt-in) from the recipient to send them this email/content?

-If you don’t, then you’re just plain being rude.
+If you don’t have permission and your messages are irrelevant, then you’re just plain being rude.

 It’s spam!
 Plain and simple!

 Sure, you can dance around the word and twist yourself into a pretzel explaining that you are not a spammer.
 You might even say, “But I’m sending good information and they like our organization.”

 If you are sending unsolicited email, that’s spam.
 What matters is only whether or not they explicitly gave you permission to send the information to them.

 Email communications absent permission is spam, plain and simple (even if it’s legal).